Flyingfish812/p2myth/docs/Ship/Warden.md

 |--|--|--|--|--|--|--|--|--|
 | 33.45 | 33.45 | 274.77 | 32 | 308.23 | 308.23 | 54 | 427.03 | 44 |

+## Comments

+- Dark骑士: It is one of the new ships with a very low popularity.
+The double lance configuration can quickly and violently sweep the screen.
+Although it is not as good as the old speedrun ships, it is still worth playing.
+It has the same problem as other lance ships.
+It is very weak and slow for bullets from the side.

 ## Survival

 - VL is the only defensive option as it clears bullets in its path.